Which property of water is responsible for the attraction between... | Channels for Pearson+

 Multiple Choice

-Which property of water is responsible for the attraction between water molecules?
+Which property of water is responsible for the attraction between water molecules and other substances?

 A